alexwlchan/til/README.md

 ## python

+- <a href="https://github.com/alexwlchan/til/blob/main/python/How%20to%20simulate%20shell%20pipes%20with%20the%20subprocess%20module.md">How to simulate shell pipes with the subprocess module</a> – 13 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/Manage%20MP3%20metadata%20from%20iTunes%20with%20eyed3.md">Manage MP3 metadata from iTunes with eyed3</a> – 12 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/Create%20flag%20emojis%20for%20countries.md">Create flag emojis for countries</a> – 10 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/python/Use%20the%20regex%20library%20to%20get%20Unicode%20property%20escapes.md">Use the regex library to get Unicode property escapes</a> – 4 January 2024